Pai3141/CrystalLaser/docs/README.md

     list:
       - title: Features
         description:
-          - Easy to use and suitable for multiple treatment areas.
-          - Suction cups in various sizes and strengths for customizable therapy.
-          - No medical expertise required, even beginners can use it.
-          - Portable and easy to store for convenient use anytime, anywhere.
+          - Easy to use and suitable for multiple treatment areas;Suction cups in various sizes and strengths for customizable therapy;No medical expertise required, even beginners can use it;Portable and easy to store for convenient use anytime, anywhere.
       - title: Operation
         description:
-          - Attach the suction cup to the treatment area using negative pressure.
-          - Laser light stimulates acupuncture points, improving circulation and relieving discomfort.
-          - Simple to operate, no professional skills required.
+          - Attach the suction cup to the treatment area using negative pressure.Laser light stimulates acupuncture points, improving circulation and relieving discomfort;Simple to operate, no professional skills required.
       - title: Scope of Use
         description:
-          - Relieves fatigue, muscle pain, neck and shoulder soreness, and lower back discomfort.
-          - Can be used at home, in the office, or while traveling.
-          - Ideal for daily fatigue, post-exercise recovery, and elderly care.
+          - Relieves fatigue, muscle pain, neck and shoulder soreness, and lower back discomfort;Can be used at home, in the office, or while traveling;Ideal for daily fatigue, post-exercise recovery, and elderly care.

   - type: GoodsEng
   - type: features